 After a while, your dog should stop heading towards the underground fence to avoid being shocked.
 Again, it’s a relatively simple process that curbs unwanted behaviors very effectively.

-These shock collars are perfect for dog owners who are tired of their dog’s ripping apart their gardens or escaping into neighboring yards and doing the same.
+These electronic collars reviews are perfect for dog owners who are tired of their dog’s ripping apart their gardens or escaping into neighboring yards and doing the same.

 Remote Training Collars

-Training collars for dogs with remote (shock collar, electronic collar (e-collar)) allow a dog owner’s complete control over how intense and often a shock is delivered.
+Training collars for dogs with remote (shock collar, electronic collar (e collar reviews)) allow a dog owner’s complete control over how intense and often a shock is delivered.
 These are the shock collars humans tend to misuse and create the stigma surrounding these devices.

 How these devices work is simple, you push the button on the handheld remote, and it sends a signal towards to the receiver on the collar.
 Then, the collar receiver sends an electrical shock through the two stainless steel probes positioned on the dog’s neck.